ShadowSlayer03/Cool_JavaScript_Projects/Bubble Game JS/readme.md

 - Click on bubbles to pop them and score points.
 - You must click on bubbles that contain the specific target number.
 - Avoid clicking on bubbles with the wrong number to prevent losing points.
 - The game has a countdown timer.
-Clcik as many bubbles with the right number before the time runs out.
+Click as many bubbles with the right number before the time runs out.
 - Beat your High Score!

 ## Technologies Used